 It’s super tempting to have your business email piped into your personal Gmail account so that you can send and receive both from one inbox.
 Believe me, I did that for many years, too.

 Because when you combine them, you combine the interruptions.

-While you're trying to work, personal emails keep popping up reminding you about great specials at Old Navy and that your Gran's birthday dinner is this weekend.
+While you’re trying to work, personal emails keep popping up reminding you about great deals at Old Navy and that your Gran’s birthday dinner is this weekend!

-When you're trying to have a relaxing night off, business emails are asking you if you can get all of these things done ASAP and you have to keep rewinding because you missed a juicy part of Scandal.
+When you’re trying to have a relaxing night off, business emails are asking you if you can get all of these things done ASAP and you have to keep rewinding because you missed a juicy part of the show you’re watching in Netflix.
 And also, your dinner is cold now.

-Separate those inboxes so you're not distracted by the wrong thing at the wrong time.
-Keep your personal stuff in Gmail and get a G Suite account for your business – the professional version of Gmail.
-It's only $5 a month for one user.
+Separate those inboxes so you’re not distracted by the wrong thing at the wrong time.
+Keep your personal stuff in Gmail and get a Gsuite account for your business – the professional version of Gmail.
+It’s only $6 a month for one user.

 2. Archive instead of Delete

 Let’s deal with possibly the biggest gem Gmail has to offer: the Archive feature.
 It’s easy to forget that before Google had a whole suite of services, they were simply a super-powerful search engine.
 They’ve built that search functionality right into Gmail, but surprisingly few people use it.

 Emails that should be deleted: true spam, anything your ex sent you.